Imre Lakatos: Philosophy of mathematics

 What Lakatos tried to establish was that no theorem of informal mathematics is final or perfect.
 This means that we should not think that a theorem is ultimately true, only that no counterexample has yet been found.
 Once a counterexample is found, we adjust the theorem, possibly extending the domain of its validity.
 This is a continuous way our knowledge accumulates, through the logic and process of proofs and refutations.
 (If axioms are given for a branch of mathematics, however, Lakatos claimed that proofs from those axioms were tautological, i.e. logically true.)

 Lakatos proposed an account of mathematical knowledge based on the idea of heuristics.
 In Proofs and Refutations the concept of "heuristic" was not well developed, although Lakatos gave several basic rules for finding proofs and counterexamples to conjectures.
 He thought that mathematical "thought experiments" are a valid way to discover mathematical conjectures and proofs, and sometimes called his philosophy "quasi-empiricism".

 However, he also conceived of the mathematical community as carrying on a kind of dialectic to decide which mathematical proofs are valid and which are not.
-Therefore, he fundamentally disagreed with the "formalist" conception of proof prevailed in Frege's and Russell's logicism, which defines proof simply in terms of formal validity.
+Therefore, he fundamentally disagreed with the "formalist" conception of proof that prevailed in Frege's and Russell's logicism, which defines proof simply in terms of formal validity.

-On its first publication as an article in the British Journal for the Philosophy of Science in 1963–64, Proofs and Refutations became highly influential on new work in the philosophy of mathematics, although few agreed with Lakatos' strong disapproval of formal proof.
-Before his death he had been planning to return to the philosophy of mathematics and apply his theory of research programmes to it.
+On its first publication as an article in the British Journal for the Philosophy of Science in 1963–64, Proofs and Refutations became highly influential on new work in the philosophy of mathematics, although few agreed with Lakatos's strong disapproval of formal proof.
+Before his death, he had been planning to return to the philosophy of mathematics and apply his theory of research programmes to it.
 Lakatos, Worrall and Zahar use Poincaré (1893) to answer one of the major problems perceived by critics, namely that the pattern of mathematical research depicted in Proofs and Refutations does not faithfully represent most of the actual activity of contemporary mathematicians.